mohammed-bakkali/mohammed-bakkali/README.md

 Hello 👋

-I'm Mohammed Bakkali, a Web developer based in Tanger, Morocco.
+I'm Mohammed Bakkali, a Web developer based in Tanger, Morocco, passionate about information security.
 Keep scrolling to learn more about me!

 <p align="center">
   <a href="https://github.com/DenverCoder1/readme-typing-svg">